gregcousin126/ubuntu-env/README.md

 # Ubuntu Development Tools Install Script

-## What is this?
+## what is this?
-My dev environments in one command line 🖖
+my dev environments in one command line 🖖

 `sudo sh install-all.sh`